 We analyzed the strong scaling performance of a typical task when analyzing MD trajectories, the calculation of the time series of the RMSD of a protein, with the widely used Python-based MDAnalysis library.
-All benchmarks were performed in five replicates on three different XSEDE supercomputers to demonstrate that our results were independent from the specifics of the hardware and local environment.

-The RMSD task was parallelized with MPI following the split-apply-combine approach by having each MPI process analyze a contiguous segment of the trajectory.
+The task was parallelized with MPI following the split-apply-combine approach by having each MPI process analyze a contiguous segment of the trajectory.
 This approach did not scale beyond a single node because straggler MPI processes exhibited large upward variations in runtime.
 Stragglers were primarily caused by either increased MPI communication costs or increased time to open the single shared trajectory file whereas both the computation and the ingestion of data exhibited close to ideal strong scaling behavior.
-Stragglers were less prevalent for compute-bound workloads (i.e., $R{comp/IO} \gg 1$ ), suggesting that file read I/O was responsible for poor MPI communication.
-In particular, artificially removing all I/O substantially improved performance of the communication step and thus brought overall performance close to ideal (i.e., linear increase in speed-up with processor count with slope one), despite the fact that the amount of data to be communicated did not depend on I/O. Our results suggested that stragglers might be due to the competition between MPI messages and the Lustre file system on the shared InfiniBand interconnect, which would be consistent with other similar observations and theoretical predictions by Brown et al. , but further work would be needed to validate this specific hypothesis.
-One possible interpretation of our results was that for a sufficiently large per-frame compute workload, read I/O interfered much less with communication than for an I/O bound task that almost continuously accesses the file system.
-This interpretation suggested that the poor scaling performance was the result of inefficient use of the Lustre file system and that we needed to improve read I/O to reduce interference.
+Stragglers were less prevalent for compute-bound workloads (i.e., $R{comp/IO} \gg 1$), suggesting that file read I/O was responsible for poor MPI communication.
+In particular, artificially removing all I/O substantially improved performance of the communication step and thus brought overall performance close to ideal (i.e., linear increase in speed-up with processor count with slope one).
+By performing benchmarks on three different XSEDE supercomputers we showed that our results were independent from the specifics of the hardware and local environment.
+Our results hint at the possibility that stragglers might be due to the competition between MPI messages and the Lustre file system on the shared InfiniBand interconnect, which would be consistent with other similar observations51 and theoretical predictions by Brown et al. 78.
+One possible interpretation of our results is that for a sufficiently large per-frame compute workload, read I/O interferes much less with communication than for an I/O bound task that almost continuously accesses the file system.
+This interpretation suggested that we needed to improve read I/O to reduce interference.

-We investigated subfiling (splitting of the trajectories into separate files, one for each MPI rank) and MPI-based parallel I/O. Subfiling improved scaling up to about 150 cores.
-However, subfiling, at least in the form described here, is not an ideal solution because creating and accessing many small files on a parallel file system such as Lustre can negatively impact the overall performance of the file system.
-Furthermore, managing a large number of files can become cumbersome and inflexible, given that the number of files determines the number of processes.
+We investigated subfiling (splitting of the trajectories into separate files, one for each MPI rank) and MPI-based parallel I/O. Subfiling improved scaling, especially when combined with the Global Arrays toolkit.
+Global Arrays reduced the communication cost compared to MPI collective communications even though it only acts as programming layer to access data across multiple nodes in a convenient array form and also uses MPI for its inter-node data exchange.
+Subfiling with Global Arrays achieved nearly ideal scaling up to 192 cores (8 nodes on SDSC Comet).
 When we used MPI-based parallel I/O through HDF5 together with MPI for communications we achieved nearly ideal performance up to 384 cores (16 nodes on SDSC Comet) and speed-ups of two orders of magnitude compared to the serial execution.
 The latter approach appears to be a promising way forward as it directly builds on very widely used technology (MPI-IO and HDF5) and echoes the experience of the wider HPC community that parallel file I/O is necessary for efficient data handling.

-The biomolecular simulation community suffers from a large number of trajectory file formats with very few being based on HDF5, with the exception of the H5MD format and the MDTraj HDF5 format .
-Our work suggests that HDF5-based formats should be seriously considered for MD simulations if users want to make efficient use of their HPC systems for analysis.
+The biomolecular simulation community suffers from a large number of trajectory file formats with very few being based on HDF5, with the exception of the H5MD format79 and the MDTraj HDF5 format20.
+Our work suggests that HDF5-based formats should be seriously considered as the default for MD simulations if users want to make efficient use of their HPC systems for analysis.
 Alternatively, enabling MPI-IO for trajectory readers in libraries such as MDAnalysis might also provide a path forward to better read performance.